nginx/template-repository/SUPPORT.md

 For a comprehensive list of administration and deployment guides for all NGINX products, check out <https://docs.nginx.com>.

-### Mailing List

-Want to get in touch with the NGINX development team directly?
-Try using the relevant mailing list found at <https://mailman.nginx.org/mailman3/lists/>!

 ## Contributing

 Please see the [contributing guide](/CONTRIBUTING.md) for guidelines on how to best contribute to this project.